-This is where bamboo floss comes into play—many attempts to create a more eco-friendly type of floss, including wood, silk, and water.
+This is the major advantage of bamboo dental floss.
+Many attempts have been made to create a more eco-friendly type of floss, including wood, silk, and water.
 However, dentists and environmentalists agree that bamboo floss is the best solution to both issues of eco-friendliness and effectiveness.

 The three perks to using bamboo floss are simple.
 There is zero waste from the product, meaning all the floss could be thrown away and will biodegrade quickly back into the Earth.
 No harmful plastic or trash goes into a landfill like with regular floss.
 Bamboo floss is entirely compostable.
 This means that it will decompose in just 60 days.
 To put this into perspective, regular floss takes about 80 years even to begin to decompose.

 In many instances, yes.

 Additionally, bamboo floss is made from fully organic wax and other ingredients.
 This means that zero harmful chemicals or toxins are being used in your floss.
 Since this is something to be used every day, even twice daily, it’s essential to consider the ingredients.
 Regular floss is coated in a waxy substance called perfluorocarbons, which are highly toxic.
 Not to mention, they have a terrible environmental impact.
 PFCs cause some of the most potent greenhouse gas emissions.